 While some people call our office directly, others are referred by their general dental provider.
 The most common reasons to need to see a periodontist for your gum health include:

 Typically, if you have gingivitis that progresses into gum disease, your hygienist will complete a series of deep cleanings.
 But if your infection is not responding to soft tissue therapy or continues to worsen, the future of your smile may be at stake.
 If you’re failing to see reduction in inflammation, bleeding, and pocket depths after periodontal treatment, it’s time to talk to your dentist about seeing a periodontist in The Woodlands or Conroe.

 Severe Bone Loss and Tooth Mobility

 Once periodontitis has reached a moderate to severe stage of infection, most general practices don’t have the technological resources to treat it.
-Instead, they will refer their patients to a periodontist like Dr. Saunders.
+Instead, they will refer their patients to a periodontist.
 Our practice is equipped with special equipment designed specifically for managing such conditions.
 We often work alongside your general dentist to treat the infection, then arrange co-therapy between our office and your main dentist until your oral infection is stabilized.